emcgurty/echomarket/README.md

 4.)
 I know that I need to resize for different screen sizes.
 I generally understand the process, but uncertain as to DOM object requirement in each screen.

 5.)
-I realize that the site is not complete with regard to error management, asset config, and and general config settings.
+I realize that the site is not complete with regard to error management, asset config, and general config settings.

 6.)
 Then there are the more sophisticated matters of need for threading...